 These Highland hills, to which coastal Moray looks north, never appear the same twice.

 Some days they seem close, other days distant and half-hidden by cloud, or heat haze, or haar, or rain.
 Or they disappear altogether.
 At other times you can make out individual field patterns, from about 45 miles / 70+ km away.

 I speak with authority here because we live by the Moray Firth shore and I can see all this from upstairs.

 Moray and its ever-changing northern hills backdrop

-So, personal reminiscences aside, that’s an important characteristic of Moray: not only does it have a fine coastline but it has this ever-changing backdrop to the north, across the waves.
+So, personal reminiscences aside, that’s an important characteristic of this area: not only does it have a fine coastline but it has this ever-changing backdrop to the north, across the waves.